tsyroid/dotfiles-master/README.md

-# dotfiles-linux
+# dotfiles-master

-(Master) Linux dotfiles framework
+Master dotfiles framework

 Framework designed as a wrapped for the 'core' components of a dotfiles environment (core across all intended environments and/or distros)